-(Wing tip tanks with fairings, exported as an .igs file for a customer)
+(Wing tip tank with fairings, exported as an .igs file for a customer)

-The first project completed using this method (shown at right) is destined for fabrication as a large-scale, turbine-powered, radio-controlled jet, for competition at the 2014 Jet World Masters...
+The first project completed using this method (shown at right) is destined for fabrication as a large-scale, turbine-powered, radio-controlled jet, for competition in a future Jet World Masters...
 The Aermacchi MB-326G.

 Click here to see the article.

 For those of you interested in the details, I've included a rather in-depth discussion of the whole process in my latest MODO training tutorial, "Modeling with MODO, Volume Five - Problem Solving".